pop-os/docs/src/customize-pop/application-settings.md

 # Application Settings

-Installed applications can be customized to open specific file types, display notifications, and access specific system services or resources.
+Installed applications can be customized to open specific file types, have unique notification behavior, and to access specific system services or resources.

 - [The `Applications` tab](/customize-pop/application-settings.md#applications) provides settings to manage application permissions, system integration features, default handlers, and disk space usage.
 The availability of these settings depends on the functions and access required by the application.
 - [The `Notifications`](/customize-pop/application-settings.md#default-applications) tab provides more fine-tuning of application-specific notification behavior by providing additional control over which applications display notifications, what notifications are displayed, and where they are displayed.